 b.
 The Niemeyer Center may be reserved one year in advance for cultural events and activities after the College’s annual calendar is established.

-4. The College reserves the right to restrict facility scheduling during peak times of the College term or when the College is officially closed.
+4. The College reserves the right to restrict facility scheduling, relocate events, or cancel eventsper operational needs

 5. Large capacity (50+ seating) facilities or multi-room requests may not be scheduled on a regular basis without prior approval.
 For conference room reservations, refer to the Conference Room Use Guidelines.

-6. The College reserves the right to relocate or cancel activities scheduled at College facilities.

 1 P riority of use for N iemeyer C enter defined in N iem eyer C enter U se G uidelines.
 P riority of use for athletic areas defined in